sikehish/ADA/README.md

 generating best case and worst case data.

-3. Lab Cycle 2: Implement the following searching algorithms and perform their analysis by generating best case and worst case data.
+3. Lab Cycle 2: Implement the following searching algorithms and perform their analysis by generating best case and worst case data.\n
 a) Sequential Search
 b) Binary Search( Recursive)